 If you are not new to this game, skip this section and move to the poker odds part.
 But before getting a bit more serious, I wanted to mention different betting options so that you know what it means if you have never played poker before.

-FOLD – it means letting go of your holding and ends your participation in the hand.
+FOLD – it means letting go of your holding and ending your participation in the hand.
 You lose any money that you already invested and have to wait for another hand to start playing again.

-CHECK – this option is only available when no one raised or bet in a particular round and means that you do not place any bet yet remain in the hand and see another street if all other players agree to check.
+CHECK – this option is only available when no one raised or bet in a particular round and means that you do not place any bet yet remain in hand and see another street if all other players agree to check.
 If someone bets after you check, you will have an option to fold, call, or raise.